Management And Accounting Web - http://maaw.info

 Banham, R. 2011.
 What ever happened to the virtual close?
 CFO (November): 62-66.

 Banham, R. 2012.
 Freed from the budget: Many companies see budgeting as a time-consuming exercise of limited value.
 Some are resorting to a radical fix: Getting rid of the budget.
 CFO (September): 41-46.
-(Includes 10 reasons for replacing the budget and six things beyond budgeting companies do instead of budgeting).
+(Summary).

 Banham, R. 2012.
 Too much of a good thing: Working capital is piling up at America's largest companies.
 CFO (July/August): 46-53.
 (The 2012 CFO/REL working capital scorecard includes: Days sales outstanding, Days inventory outstanding, Days payables outstanding, and Days working capital).